Gum disease, receding gums and periodontitis: what's the difference?

 What are receding gums or gingival recession?

 Gum recession, also known as gingival recession, is the weakening of the tissue that makes up the gums.
-This causes their volume to be reduced and, therefore, the root of the teeth becomes more exposed.
-Although it is very common, we should not ignore it, since if not treated correctly, it can lead to gingival disorders or the permanent loss of some teeth.
+This causes their volume to be reduced and, therefore, the root of the teeth to become more exposed.
+Although it is very common, you should never ignore it, as it can quickly lead to gingival disorders or the permanent loss of teeth if you don't seek treatment for receding gums.

 A dentist pointing to the receding gums of a patient